The Best Beaches In Kauai

 Kealia Beach

-Without a doubt, this is East Kauai’s best beach and despite its close proximity to Kapa’a and the coastal highway, the beach manages to retain its sense of raw beauty.
-Full facilities and lifeguards.
+This is east Kauai’s best beach, and despite its proximity to Kapa’a and the coastal highway, the beach retains its sense of raw beauty.

 Kealia Beach - Kauai - Hawaii